PawPuk/CurvAutoAugment/README.md

 The [replicate_inversion_results_on_multiple_classes.py](replicate_inversion_results_on_multiple_classes.py) program
 generalizes the approach introduced by [Ciceri et al. (2024)](https://www.nature.com/articles/s42256-023-00772-9) to multiclass classification.
-The program trains 5 models with different initialization and computes the evolution of the radii of class manifolds over epochs, plotting the results for visualization.
+The program trains a specified number of models (default to 100) with different initialization and computes the evolution of the radii of class manifolds over epochs, plotting the results for visualization.
 The results prove the generalizability of the 'inversion point' to multiclass classification, albeit with an emergence of class-specific characteristics.

 ## Requirements